trustedsec/SysmonCommunityGuide/chapters/configuration.md

 * **SHA1 for Images**

+For Linux the default configuration is:

+* **ProcessCreation**

+* **ProcessTermination**

-Since any user in the system can read the rule binary data, an attacker can operate around rule configurations once they have read them by:
+In the case of Windows any user in the system can read the rule binary data, an attacker can operate around rule configurations once they have read them by:

 * Execute tasks not logged.